Awakad/Final-Project-/README.md

 ## Machine Learning Model

 The dataset is available in a csv file.
-We will develop a Random Forest Neural Network model for predicting movie revenue for 5000 movie dataset.
+We will develop a Random Forest and Deep Neural Network model for predicting movie revenue for 5000 movie dataset.

 We will performed data analysis, feature extraction, cleaning, preprocessing and train the model.